neuecc/ZeroFormatter/README.md

 ---
 Currently No and I have no plans.
 Welcome to contribute port to other languages, I want to help your work!

-ZeroFormatter spec  has fort stages.
+ZeroFormatter spec  has four stages.

 * Stage1: All format are eager-evaluation, does not support Decimal, LazyDictionary/LazyMultiDictionary.
 * Stage2: FixedSizeList, VariableSizeList, Class support lazy-evaluation, does not support Decimal, LazyDictionary/LazyMultiDictionary.